lekos21/blockchain_quoter_by_slippage/README.md

-# Maximum Swap Size Finder for a given Slippage
+# Find the best swap for a given slippage
-This Python script is designed to find the maximum swap size for a given slippage on different Ethereum-based decentralized exchanges (DEXs) such as Uniswap and Curve.
+This Python script is designed to find the maximum swap size for a given slippage on different Ethereum-based DEXs such as Uniswap and Curve.
 The script uses binary search to find the swap size that results in a target slippage.
 It's predisposed for Uniswap (v2 and v3) and Curve.
 The code interrogates the DEX multiple times requesting a quotation on a trade, converging to a particular size where the slippage is equal to the target.

 ## Requirements
 * Python 3.6 or higher